mikesol/wall/docs/src/functions-1.md

 # Functions I

-Functions in Wall are represented in curly brackets and represent key-value pairs.
-Each pair is separated by a space, as are the elements within each pair.
-Functions are roughly equivalent to `dict` in Python and `Object` in JavaScript, with the important caveat that they can have infinitely-large domains.
+Functions in Wall are key-value pairs.
+They are roughly equivalent to `dict` in Python and `Object` in JavaScript, with the important caveat that they can have infinitely-large domains.

 ```
 w> Paris France Berlin Germany =